pyqcm-project/pyqcm/docs/source/intro.rst

 pyqcm is a python module that interfaces with a library written in C++: **qcm**.
 This library provide a collection of functions that help implement quantum cluster methods.
-Specifically, it provides an exact diagonalization solver for small clusters on which a Hubbard-like model is defined and provides functions to define infinite-lattice models and to embed the clusters into the lattice via *Cluster Pertrubation Theory* (CPT).
+Specifically, it provides an exact diagonalization solver for small clusters on which a Hubbard-like model is defined and provides functions to define infinite-lattice models and to embed the clusters into the lattice via *Cluster Perturbation Theory* (CPT).
 Methods like the *Variational Cluster Approximation* (VCA) and *Cluster Dynamical Mean Field Theory* (CDMFT) are then implemented from qcm by the pyqcm module, which is written in Python only.

 This document is not a review of the above methods; the reader is referred to the appropriate review articles for that.
 It is strictly a user's manual for the pyqcm module.
 Some degree of understanding of the above methods is however necessary to proceed.